AetherModel/swsss2023/day_06/README.md

 Poisson equations in which x goes from 0 - 10, with dx = 0.25, T(0) =
 200.0 and T(-1) = T(-2) (i.e., zero gradient), and a source between x
 = 1 and x = 7.5, that varies through-out a day (see the board).
+- Make contour plots that show the temperature as a function of altitude and time with nice labels and such to convince people that you have the correct solution.

 ##Assignment 5: